Do you want to enjoy better sex, have more money, and drastically increase the length and quality of your life? Well, read on my friend.

 Too many books on money management focus on the trivial many versus the vital few.
 Who gives a shit about whether you buy a $8 coffee every day?
 I say, enjoy the smaller things that bring you joy.

 (Besides, you could literally drink an $8 store-bought coffee every single day and that would run you under $3,000 per year.
-And yet people barely bat an eye when when their friends purchase clothes or a watch or a car that they are paying 2-10x more than they need to simply because of the brand (aka social status) associated with it.)
+And yet people barely bat an eye when their friends purchase clothes or a watch or a car that they are paying 2-10x more than they need to simply because of the brand (aka social status) associated with it.)

 If you’re really looking to make a dent in your overall financial strategy, focus more on the big wins.